MikeBAudio/MMB-Reaper-Scripts/README.md

 - Copy/Paste [this link](https://raw.githubusercontent.com/MikeBaudio/MMB-Reaper-Scripts/master/index.xml) in the box and press OK

-- Run the script MMB_UCS - Create Category Folders and choose the main parent folder that will contain all UCS category folder types.
-This will be the target folder theat the render script will point to by default
+- Run the script MMB_UCS - Create category folders and choose the main parent folder that will contain all UCS category folder types.
+This will be the target folder that the render script will point to by default

 - When using the [USC Renmaing Tool](https://www.aaroncendan.me/side-projects/ucs) ensure that these boxes are ticked in the user settings window: ![image](https://github.com/user-attachments/assets/490005d3-1733-4dc6-85d1-89853615e571)